 What is the reason?

-There are variety of possible reasons including: conscious decisions for making exceptions as justification of emergencies; distraction from side activities; misleading judgements based on previous experience; Too much trust in the others domain knowledge or expertise.
-But most common is believe that task is good enough to be transitioned and the additional details can be skip with assumption that others will have the ability to see same picture through our eyes.
+There are variety of possible reasons including: conscious decisions for making exceptions as justification of emergencies; distraction from side activities; misleading judgements based on previous experience; too much trust in the others’ domain knowledge or expertise.
+But most common is the belief that the task is good enough to be transitioned, and additional details can be omitted with the assumption that others will have the ability to see the same picture through our eyes.

 Collecting KPIs data

-Tracking metrics like iterations on each stage of the process like “Reopen iterations”, “Development iterations”, “Review iterations”, “Testing iterations” might be easily done in JIRA with few customizations of workflows and Performance Objectives add-on.
+Tracking metrics like iterations on each stage of the process, like “Reopen iterations”, “Development iterations”, “Review iterations”, “Testing iterations”, can be easily done in Jira with a few customizations of workflows and Performance Objectives add-on.
 Follow these 3 min JIRA configuration steps and see how to start collecting more data from your business processes, that can be analyzed later and be used to enrich the set of the company KPIs.

-Increasing team awareness of wasted time in iterations is important.
-Introducing the KPI will be well accepted from team when they realize the positives of saved time that could be invested in more meaningful way for them and the company.
-The quarterly goals based on the iterations will add another aspect of evaluation to your performance review process.
+Increasing team’s awareness of wasted time in iterations is important.
+The introduction of KPIs will be well accepted by the team when they realize the positives of the time saved, which can be more meaningfully invested for them and the company.
+The quarterly goals based on iterations will add another aspect of the evaluation to your performance review process.